Frequently Asked Questions

 A. Three Ways – 1.
 Look for local sources that sell farm fresh pastured eggs, organic produce, and meats.
 2. Shop the sales and stock up.
 I do this often and bought a freezer to accommodate my purchases.
 3. Shop online for pantry items and supplements.
 I use Vitacost, Thrive and a few other sources.

 Q: Do you follow a specific diet?

 A. I believe everyone has specific needs and requirements with regard to the diet they follow.
 The diet that is working well for me is based on the Paleo diet.
-I work with a functional medicine, integrative nutritionist and tweak my diet based on what is working.
-My overall goal is reducing inflammation and optimal nutritional nourishment.
+I work with functional medicine, integrative nutritionist and tweak my diet based on what is working.
+My overall goal is to reduce inflammation and optimal nutritional nourishment.

 Q: How has your changed diet helped you or affected your life?

 A. I now realize our diet has a huge impact on our overall health.
 Since making changes to my diet and adding key supplements, I have lost weight, feel better and have more energy.
 In addition, the results show in my labs; reduced inflammation and healthier numbers.

 Q: Can I substitute coconut flour for the almond flour in your recipes?